About IJ4EU

 The jury makes its decisions based on a set of transparent criteria.
 Jury members are required to recuse themselves in case of any conflict of interest.

-No representative of any donor or IJ4EU project partner (including IPI, EJC or ECPMF) is allowed to sit on the jury or otherwise exert influence over the selection of grantees.
+No representative of any donor or IJ4EU project partner (including IPI, EJC, ECPMF or Arena) is allowed to sit on the jury or otherwise exert influence over the selection of grantees.

 -